2021-2022

 2014-2016

-Dr. Brain Vorbach
+Dr. Bryan Vorbach

 Dr. Vorbach completed his internship in AAH in 2016, working with everything from cetaceans to manatees to reptiles to fish.
 During his time working at UF's Tropical Aquaculture Lab (TAL), he completed pharmacokinetic research involving the giant danio.
 He is continuing to collaborate with Dr. Yanong at TAL on further research projects on this species.
 Following the completion of his internship, he moved to the National Aquarium in Baltimore for a fellowship where he gained addition experience with the large collection of aquatic and terrestrial animals cared for at the aquarium.
 In June 2018 Dr. Vorbach took a position as an associate veterinarian at the South Carolina Aquarium, working primarily with fish and sea turtles.